Anti-vice crackdown on China's 'sin city' takes extra toll as economy slows

 "Manufacturing is unlikely to recover and the service industry has been hurt, so Dongguan's economy in the first quarter should not look good," said Qun Liao, chief economist at China Citic Bank International.
 "If there's no manufacturing, there's no one to enjoy the services."

-The raids are expected to result in some 50 billion yuan ($8 billion) in losses for businesses in the city, according to the official Xinhua news agency.
+The raids are expected to result in some 50 billion yuan (4 billion pounds) in losses for businesses in the city, according to the official Xinhua news agency.

 An agricultural backwater town until the late 1980s, Dongguan was transformed into one of the world's most important manufacturing hubs as China boomed, producing everything from electronics and garments to furniture and toys.